smontanari/smocker/README.md

 angular.bootstrap(document, ['todomvcTest']);
 ```

-## So why sMocker and not an existing mocking library?
+## I'm using an existing mocking library already, should I start using sMocker?
-If you're already using a library like SinonJS, CanJS or Angular ngMockE2E you are probably just fine with that.
-However sMocker takes the good stuff out of each framework and puts it all under the same abstraction, implementing a couple of features that otherwise we would not always find, such as:

-- Ability to redirect to a static file containing the response data (currently only supported by CanJS).
-- Ability to set a particular delay for each individual http request (SinonJS allows us to set a global delay for all responses, CanJS lets us programmatically code it using the setTimeout function).

-Moreover the sMocker APIs makes it very easy to organise and modularise our test scenarios, minimise code duplication and build complex test cases out of simpler, smaller blocks (scenario groups).
+If you're already using a library like SinonJS, CanJS or Angular ngMockE2E you are probably just fine with that, although ultimately it depends on what you need a mocking library for.
+You don't really need sMocker to run your javascript unit tests, but if you want to spike out a feature that requires new ajax calls, or execute some functional tests without going all the way to the backend, then sMocker can be helpful, as its APIs makes it very easy to organise and modularise our test scenarios, minimise code duplication and build complex test cases out of simpler, smaller blocks (scenario groups).